 Fashion Design is a star course that fulfills the dream to enter the world of fashion, wielding the keys of its main language.
 Fashion Design is the personal expression of a master creator who can conceive an idea and transform it into a wearable cult piece, desired by many who are looking for change.

 This master course perfectly integrates the two words contained in its title, Fashion and Design, into the teaching areas.
 The first area is based on research; a full immersion to acquire cultural and technical skill, while the second is practice-driven and aims to realise and present an impressive capsule collection.

 Fashion Design is run by teachers from the industry and special guests, grants unlimited access to the Design Lab, Computer Labs, and the immense library, and includes a starting toolkit, a field trip to Milan Fashion Week, and internship opportunities.
 The two main projects of the course are of a quality to present as a personal portfolio, where the first develops from research to figurines, and the second from figurines to a capsule collection.

-The 9 month academic year goes from October to June and amount to a total of 700 contact hours.
+Lessons take place from October to June and amount to a total of 700 contact hours.
 There is the possibility of completing the course with an internship in a fashion company, leading to the overall obtainment of 80 credits.
 English language proficiency and attendance are required.
 Candidates are eligible and selected after the admission process.

 The two areas, Fashion and Design take concrete form in the following modules: